 Xiaolin Zhong, Ph.D.
-(Mechanical and Aerospace Engineering), Director; xiaolin@ seas.ucla.edu
+(Mechanical and Aerospace Engineering), Area Director; xiaolin@seas.ucla.edu

-The main objective of the program is to provide students with broad knowledge of the major technical areas of aerospace engineering to fulfill the current and future needs of the aerospace industry.
-Major technical areas include aerodynamics and computational fluid dynamics (CFD), systems and control, and structures and dynamics.
-Courses cover fundamental concepts of science and engineering of aerodynamics, compressible flow, computational aerodynamics, digital control of physical systems, linear dynamic systems, linear optimal control, design of aerospace structures, and dynamics of structures.
-Through a graduate course, students also gain skills in the development and application of CFD codes for solving practical aerospace problems.
+The objective of this program is to provide students with a broad knowledge of major technical areas of aerospace engineering in order to fulfill the current and future needs of the aerospace industry.
+The major technical areas of this program include aerodynamics and computational fluid dynamics (CFD), propulsion, systems and control, and structures and dynamics.
+Undergraduate and graduate courses in the area of aerospace engineering cover a wide range of fundamental concepts of the science and engineering of aerodynamics, space technology, compressible flow, computational aerodynamics, aircraft and rocket propulsion systems, digital control of physical systems, linear dynamic systems, linear optimal control, design of aerospace structures, dynamics of structures, robust control system analysis and design, and probability and stochastic processes in dynamical systems.